syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

   </syncfusion:SfListView>
 </ContentPage>
 {% endhighlight %}
+{% endtabs %}

-The checkbox state in the `GroupHeaderTemplate` will be updated whenever items select and deselect by using converter like below code snippet.
+The checkBox state in the `GroupHeaderTemplate` will be updated whenever items select and deselect by using converter.

+{% tabs %}
 {% highlight c# %}
 public object Convert(object value, Type targetType, object parameter, CultureInfo culture) {